Professional Longarm Quilting

 http://aussieros.phanfare.com

 My preference is freehand quilting but I do use pantographs on occasion and have quite a few designs from which to choose.
-My quilting has won ribbons and my work has been well regarded by my clients.
+My quilting has won ribbons and my work is well regarded by my clients.

 I love what I do and would enjoy exploring with you your longarm quilting needs.